How Can Therapy Help with Anxiety?

 recognizing anxious thinking patterns

-interrupting the worry cycle
+interrupting worry cycles

-challenging catastrophic or self-critical thoughts
+challenging cognitive distortions like catastrophic or self-critical thoughts

 reducing avoidance and safety behaviours